 One of the most resource intensive functions in a chart is the If statement.
-In a lot of scenarios, what you can do is leverage the combination of Pick and Match to replicate the functionality while increasing performance.
+In many scenarios, what you can do is leverage the combination of Pick and Match to replicate the functionality while increasing performance.

 If Statement

 '''

 If([Inventory Type]='Individual', Sum(Qty), If([Inventory Type] = 'Bulk',

 Sum(BulkQty)))

 '''